taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 ```bash
 make etl-pipeline
 ```
+Running criteria:
-Running costs: ~$0.5 </br>
+- Running costs: ~$0.5
-Running time: ~30 minutes
+- Running time: ~30 minutes

-If you want to avoid any costs or waiting times, you can use our pre-computed dataset to populate MongoDB.
-Also, as crawling can often fail, you can use this dataset to skip the crawling step:
+**OR** if you want to avoid any costs or waiting times, you can use our pre-computed dataset to populate MongoDB.
+Also, as crawling can often fail, you can use this command to skip the crawling step (the outcome will be the same as using `make etl-pipeline`):
 ```bash
 make download-crawled-dataset
 # Validate using test: make test-download-crawled-dataset